Synthetic cannabinoids: Psychosis

-Studies have strongly linked particular synthetic cannabinoids with psychosis.
+Studies have strongly linked particular synthetic cannabinoids with psychosis, including cannabis-induced psychotic disorder (CIPD).
 The use of synthetic cannabinoids can be associated with psychosis and physicians are beginning to investigate if some patients with inexplicable psychotic symptoms may have at one point used synthetic cannabinoids.
 In contrast to most other recreational drugs, the dramatic psychotic state induced by use of synthetic cannabinoids has been reported, in multiple cases, to persist for several weeks, and in one case for seven months, after complete cessation of drug use.

 Some studies suggest that not only can synthetic cannabinoids induce psychosis, but they can worsen previously stable psychotic disorders and might trigger a chronic (long-term) psychotic disorder among vulnerable individuals such as those with a family history of mental illness.
 Individuals with risk factors for psychotic disorders are often counseled against using synthetic cannabinoids.
 Psychiatrists have suggested that the lack of an antipsychotic chemical, like CBD in natural cannabis, may make synthetic cannabinoids more likely to induce psychosis than natural cannabis.